feedhenry-templates/feedhenry-cordova-sync-app/README.md

 2. Follow [Cordova documentation](https://cordova.apache.org/docs/en/2.7.0/guide/command-line/).

 ### Log in to the app
-Two users will be created `areader` and `awriter`.
-Both have the password `123`.
-`areader` will not be able to perform any modifications to the dataset and will be given alerts when trying to do so.
+A user will exist with the credentials `awriter`, `123`.
+Once logged in sync actions will be able to be performed and the users profile will be able to be used.
-`awriter` has full access to the dataset.